 Your boat’s crew will know what the weather conditions are going to be like, and they can advise you where to sit and how to act around the whales.
 Every crew will always make sure that the whales aren’t being threatened.
 They know how to approach these large creatures without invading their territory and making them get defensive.
 You don’t have to worry and, the best advice to give is: Look for this unique experience and schedule a whale watching trip as soon as possible, and don’t miss out!

 Some useful tips for your whale watching tour:

-- Use sunscreen on all exposed skin, and be sure to reapply often
+- Use sunscreen on exposed skin, and make sure to reapply often

 - Wear sunglasses that offer adequate UV protection.
 This can also help you see the whales better!

-- Be sure you protect your camera.
+- Protect your camera, if carrying any.
 Take plastic bags to protect your camera by wrapping it when it is in your camera bag.
 Use a lens hood and protective filter to avoid water damage from splashing waves.
-When your camera is not being used, be sure you keep the lens cap on it.
+When you’re not using your camera, make sure that you keep the lens cap on it.

-- Do not approach whales if you are swimming, snorkeling, or kayaking.
-While they aren’t aggressive animals, they are large and powerful, so they could cause serious injuries if they slap their tails or breach.
+- Do not approach whales if you’re swimming, snorkeling, or kayaking.
+Although they aren’t aggressive animals, they’re very big and powerful, so they could cause serious injuries if they slap their tails or breach.

 - Don’t get too close to the rails on the boat, nor lean over the sides.